If you’re running a WooCommerce store, you probably know that security is a big deal—and for good reason.

 Monitor server logs regularly for indicators like increased requests from specific IP addresses, slower response times, and HTTP request queuing.
 Setting up alerts for unusual server loads can help you respond quickly if an attack begins.

-By the way, if you’re using the FunnelKit Funnel Builder to set up custom checkout pages, check the logs to ensure everything is working smoothly.
+By the way, if you’re using the FunnelKit Funnel Builder to set up custom checkout pages, check the logs to ensure everything works smoothly.

-Just navigate to the FunnelKit > Settings > Tools > Logs.
+Navigate to FunnelKit > Settings > Tools > Logs.
 You can sort out the log details from here.

 These measures provide a solid defense against any bot attack or vulnerabilities.
 Plus, it protects your WooCommerce site from the additional costs and risks associated with WooPayments carding attacks.